marciopocebon/epkg/README.md

 # About epath packager

-    INFO: The epath packager (epkg)
+    INFO: The epath packager (epkg) is a packager for developers with big functional and with most useful options like install/reinstall/uninstall!
-    is an entynetproject projects packager!

 # How to install epkg